-The TARP will score each proposal using the provided scorecard attached to the CDBG application.
-Applications with a final score of 75% or higher will advance to the oral presentation phase of the grant application process.
-Applicants will receive the TARP's average score and comments prior to the oral presentation.
+The TARP will score each proposal using the provided scorecard attached to the application.
+Applications with a preliminary score of 75% or higher will be invited to present to the TARP.
+Presentations are not mandatory yet highly encouraged and are an opportunity for applicants to address any questions the TARP may have on their application submission.

-A maximum of ten points may be added to the agency's original score based on its presentation.
-Failure to provide a presentation will disallow an applicant to receive any of these ten additional points.
 Presentations will be open to the public, including other applicants, and will be limited to ten minutes.
 A question and answer period will follow each presentation.
 No client testimonials will be allowed which includes client, former client, or staff testimonials.